jpype-project/jpype/doc/userguide.rst

 ******************
 JPype is a Python module to provide full access to Java from within Python.
-Unlike Jython, JPype does not achive this by re-implementing Python, but instead, through interfacing both virtual machines at the native level.
+Unlike Jython, JPype does not achive this by re-implementing Python, but instead by interfacing both virtual machines at the native level.
 This shared memory based approach achieves good computing performance, while providing the access to the entirety of CPython and Java libraries.
 This approach allows direct memory access between the two machine,